Gabrielbm2/chatbot-telegram/README.md

 Ensure that you have properly set the following environment variables:

 - `TELEGRAM_TOKEN`: The API token of your Telegram Bot.
-- The token is already pre-filled to facilitate the use of the Chatbot.

 ### Project Structure